jmgilman/std-book/src/first_block.md

 In addition to the above, `std` also ships with some useful helper functions for performing standard Nix operations.
 In our example, we utilize `std.include` to filter out the source files for our project.
-Since derivations are hashed based on their inputs, limiting inputs is best practice to maximize cache usage and avoid unnecessary rebuilding of our binary.
+Since derivations are hashed based on their inputs, limiting inputs is the best practice to maximize cache usage and avoid the unnecessary rebuilding of our binary.